-Next Tuesday, 29th of September, Vilnius University will award the Presidence of France, Emmanuel Macron, the title of Doctor Honoris Causa of the University.
+Vilnius University will award Emmanuel Macron the title of Doctor Honoris Causa for the idea of creating the European Universities Initiative

 The Arqus European University Alliance would not be a reality if the European Universities Initiative did not exist.
 And it all started when Mr Macron first made such a proposal in his famous speech at the University of Sorbonne, in Paris, in 2017.
 That speech became the framework for the vision of the Gothenburg Summit of EU leaders in the area of education and culture.